Badger uses only pharmaceutical grade non-nano Zinc Oxide.

 Spending time in the sun increases your risk of skin cancer and early skin aging.
 To decrease these risks, regularly use a sunscreen with a broad spectrum SPF value of 15 or higher and practice other sun protection measures including:

-Learn more great sun safety tips with Badger’s Slow Sun Movement!
+Learn more great sun safety tips with Badger’s Slow Sun: A Holistic Lifestyle of Sun Safety!

 We've compiled this list of commonly asked questions about our natural mineral sunscreens.
 If you don't find your answer here please email us at: email@example.com.